nrc4867/webcheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

-The main component of the the domain model is the WebCheckers game.
+The main component of the domain model is the WebCheckers game.
 It is built up of smaller entities such as the players and the board.
 A player represents the user who is playing the game of WebCheckers and the board is the field on which the game is played on.
-The board is composed of 64 tiles on which the pieces are placed on.
+The board is composed of 64 tiles on which the pieces are placed.
 Each player can move one of their 24 pieces per turn, this move must follow the rules.
 This move can either be moving a piece forward or jumping and capturing an opponent’s piece.
 The piece can either be a standard piece or an upgraded king which follows a different moving ruleset.

 ## Architecture and Design